paritytech/substrate-api-sidecar/README.md

     setting it to anything else.
 LOG_MODE defaults to only "errors".
 -   `SAS_SUBSTRATE_WS_URL`: WebSocket URL to which the RPC proxy will attempt to connect to, defaults to `ws://127.0.0.1:9944`.
--   `SAS_EXPRESS_LOG_FILE`: Path of file to output logs to.
-If set to 'none', sidecar will not output to a file.
-Defaults to 'none'.
-Example usage: if you set `SAS_EXPRESS_LOG_FILE=./sas.log`, logs will be appended to the file `sas.log` in the root directory.
-N.B. if logging to file while running with `yarn start:log-rpc`, API-WS logging will not show up in the console but will still be written to file.

 If you are connecting to [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template), please add the following custom types in `config/types.json`.